artsy/eigen/HACKS.md

 #### Explanation/Context:

 `enableOutOfMemoryTracking` seems to be missing from the `ReactNativeOptions` typing although it's working properly (see https://github.com/getsentry/sentry-react-native/issues/1633).
 We need to add it so that we can stop receiving Sentry errors related to out of memory.

+# `PropsStore` pass functions as props inside navigate() on iOS

+#### When can we remove this:

+Once we no longer use our native implementation of pushView on iOS

+#### Explanation/Context:

+We cannot pass functions as props because `navigate.ts` on ios uses the native obj-c definition of pushView in `ARScreenPresenterModule.m`.
+React native is not able to convert js functions so this is passed as null to the underlying native method See what can be converted: https://github.com/facebook/react-native/blob/main/React/Base/RCTConvert.h

+PropsStore allows us to temporarily hold on the props and reinject them back into the destination view or module.